What is a Patient Representative?

 - Admitting Clerk

-There were about 2,784,500 jobs for Patient Representative in 2016 (in the United States).
+In the United States, there were 2,784,500 jobs for Patient Representative in 2016.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 136,300 new jobs for Patient Representative by 2026.
-There will be an estimated 373,500 positions for Patient Representative per year.
+Due to new job openings and attrition, there will be an average of 373,500 job openings in this field each year.

 The states with the most job growth for Patient Representative are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Minnesota, or Massachusetts.
 These states have the worst job growth for this type of profession.